IGCSE Biology Higher Level

 2pm to 6pm daily

 The course examines key topic areas and use will be made of past questions to illustrate relevant principles.
-Revision notes and model answers will be provided where appropriate.
+Revision notes and model answers will be provided

 This course is not suitable for students taking Additional Science.
 Equally, the course will be more in depth than the Dual Award Science.